ktrongnhan/xxhash-addon/README.md

 // Using secret for XXH3
 // Same constructor call syntax, but hasher switches to secret mode whenever
-// it gets a buffer larger than 135 bytes. const hasher3 = new XXHash3(require('fs').readFileSync('package-lock.json'));
+// it gets a buffer of at least 136 bytes. const hasher3 = new XXHash3(require('fs').readFileSync('package-lock.json'));
 ```